 Council supports the Reserves and Environs Community Group which meets once every quarter to advise Council on matters to do with parks and reserves in Hokitika.
-We provide administration support to the Safer Community Council which meets every second month to addresses district crime issues and their prevention.
+We provide administration support to the Safer Community Council which meets every second month to address district crime issues and their prevention.
 It also operates a Taxi Chit Scheme which provides half price taxi fares for senior citizens in Hokitika who have voluntarily given up driving and need transport for essential needs such as supermarket shopping and medical appointments.

-We provide annual grants to:
+We provide an annual grant to:

-- Tourism West Coast -for promoting the West Coast - Enterprise Hokitika for the Hokitika Business Association - The Hokitika Regent Theatre for providing a facility that is used by the community for cultural activities and other special events to allocate the fund.
-Criteria for receiving money from this fund includes:
+- Tourism West Coast -for promoting the West Coast - The Hokitika Regent Theatre for providing a facility that is used by the community for cultural activities and other special events